 Kia Ora, Nau mai, Haere mai and welcome to Glenbrook School.
 Our beautiful school is 144 years young and I am very privileged to be your principal.

-We work with highly qualified, committed and exceptional teachers, support staff, BWe work with highly qualified, committed, exceptional teachers, support staff, BOT and volunteers, who are continually focused on accelerating learning and opportunities for our students.
+We work with highly qualified, committed, exceptional teachers, support staff, BOT and volunteers, who are continually focused on accelerating learning and opportunities for our students.
 Quality professional development as a collective, ensures we move as a team to pursue our Vision, Strategic Purpose and Goals.
 Student agency is at the centre of our purpose.

 In 2019 we focused on metacognition through questioning within deliberate acts of teaching, where learning as an action can be explained and captured.
 In 2020 our focus has been on effective questioning where students take a greater lead articulating and driving their learning.
 Can our students say what they are learning, why they are learning it, how they learned it and where to next?
 Learning as an action to Realise Potential, this is our focus.
 As we emerge from the Covid-19 International Pandemic we will be reviewing our strategic position in education.
 However our FAILs (First Attempts in Learning), and effective questioning for higher thinking will remain the same.

 Our school and community are engaged with reciprocal, learning centered relationships.
 We expect our parents and community to actively participate with us in Calf Club, gala, festivals, working bees, school trips, consultation, camps, sports and cultural opportunities.
 We expect whanau to actively engage in informed, open, honest and clear conversations about learning at our school.
 Community collaboration enriches opportunities for our students to become confident, connected, actively involved, lifelong learners.
 We expect to provide a highly effective safe and engaging learning environment full of rich opportunities.